ABOUT

 How the Muy Linda Travel Blog got its name

-When I was searching for a name for this blog, I was reminded of standing in awe at Iguazu Falls on the border of Argentina and Brazil.
+When I was searching for a name for this blog, I was reminded of standing in awe at Iguazú Falls on the border of Argentina and Brazil.
 I was completely blown away by the beauty and power of the waterfalls, and I kept hearing people around me say “muy linda” as they took it all in.
-In Spanish, muy linda means very pretty, lovely or beautiful.
+In Spanish, muy linda means very pretty, lovely, or beautiful.

-Now, I associate Linda, the name my Dad gave me, with the strength and beauty of Iguazu Falls….I like that!
+Now I connect the name Linda, chosen by my dad, with the strength and beauty of Iguazú Falls.
+I like that connection.

 Linda standing in front of Iguazu Falls "The Devils Throat"